G-Innes/G-Innes/README.md

 # Hi, I'm Grant Innes! 👋

-I am a passionate aspiring Web Developer, driven by a curiosity for technology and a love for writing code.
-My journey involves delving into the world of computer science, exploring new ideas, and sharing my insights with the community.
+I am a passionate Full Stack Developer, driven by curiosity and a love for building web applications.
+I enjoy exploring new technologies, refining my skills, and creating seamless digital experiences.
+Always eager to learn and grow, I thrive on solving challenges and contributing to the developer community.

 ![G-Innes's Stats](https://github-readme-stats.vercel.app/api?username=G-Innes&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)

 ## 🚀 About Me

-- 💻 I'm currently providing Full Stack services to an innovative AI startup.
+- 💻 Currently providing Full Stack development services for an AI startup.
-- 🔭 I’m currently working on a personal portfolio website to showcase my projects.
+- 🔭 Building a personal portfolio to showcase my projects.
-- 🌱 I’m currently learning advanced React concepts, including Redux for state management and React Router for dynamic navigation.
+- 🌱 Expanding my skills in modern web development, including front-end frameworks, backend technologies, and best practices.
-- 🤝 I’m looking to collaborate on open-source projects that can make a positive impact.
+- 🤝 Open to collaborating on impactful open-source projects.
-- 🖥 I'm actively looking for experience in the form of internships or full-time employment as a Junior Developer.
+- 🖥 Seeking opportunities for internships or full-time roles as a Junior Developer.